 - Equipment is specifically designed for industrial sand applications

 - Adjustable on-the-run separations

-- Lowest moisture content products for shorter stockpile time, better housekeeping and safer operating environment
+- Lowest moisture content products for shorter stockpile time

 - Highest yield of primary products